Additional Medicare Tax on Earned Income

 Employers who fail to withhold the Additional Medicare Tax will be liable for both the tax and any penalties and interest.
 If the employee pays the tax, then the employer has no liability for the paid tax but will still have liability for interest and penalties for not complying with the withholding, deposit, reporting, and payment responsibilities imposed by tax law.
 The value of taxable non-cash fringe benefits are included as compensation for which the Additional Medicare Tax must be applied when total compensation exceeds $200,000.

-The employer does not have to notify the employee when it begins withholding Additional Medicare Tax and only has to start withholding the money when wages paid to the employee exceed $200,000 for the calendar year.
+The employer does not have to notify the employee when it begins withholding Additional Medicare Tax and must start withholding the money only when wages paid to the employee exceed $200,000 for the calendar year.

 If employees receive third-party sick pay, then that payment must be combined with wages paid by the employer to determine the applicable Additional Medicare Tax.